Ship model: Scale conversion factors

 Although this technique allows you to judge the approximate length of a proposed model from its true footage, only square riggers will fit the approximate height and beam by the above factors.
 To approximate these dimensions on other craft, scale the drawings from which you found the length and arrive at her mast heights and beam.

 Wargaming

 Model ships have been used for war gaming since antiquity, but the introduction of elaborate rules made the practice more popular in the early 20th century.
 Small miniature ships, often in 1:1200 scale and 1:1250 scale were maneuvered on large playing surfaces to either recreate a historical battle, or in the case of governments, plan for future encounters.
 These models were basic representations of ship types, with enough detail to make them recognizable.
 Bassett-Lowke marketed these to the public in England, along with more detailed versions that appealed to collectors.

 Prior to World War II, the German company Wiking became a leader in the field but the war ended its dominance.

+Upon the United States' entry into World War II, Charles King Van Riper was commissioned to build identification models at a scale of 1 ft to 64 ft.
+He produced 1:1200 models of freighters for the United States Navy's Submarine Attack Teacher at Groton, Connecticut.